-The result provides the important benchmark of circumstances where Adam Smith's invisible hand works despite the presence of asymmetric information.
-As usual it involves comparing the allocation a decentralized market system with an allocation implemented by a central planner.
-The reason that the allocation is incentive efficient is that the idiosyncratic liquidity shocks to depositors cannot be directly observed by the intermediaries in the case of the market or the planner in the case of direct allocation.
+The result provides an important benchmark of circumstances where Adam Smith's "invisible hand" works despite the presence of asymmetric information.
+As usual, it involves comparing the allocation of a decentralised market system with an allocation implemented by a central planner.
+The allocation is incentive-efficient because the idiosyncratic liquidity shocks to depositors cannot be directly observed by the intermediaries in the case of the market, or the planner in the case of direct allocation.
 The depositors must have the correct incentives to reveal the information if this is necessary in the efficient allocation.
-Hence the notion of incentive efficiency rather than full efficiency is used.
+Hence, the notion of incentive efficiency rather than full efficiency is used.

-In this ideal world of complete markets and complete contracts there is no market failure.
-Moreover financial crises do not occur because banks and other intermediaries can balance assets and liabilities state by state.
-In this case there is no need for regulation or government intervention of any kind.
+In this ideal world of complete markets and complete contracts, there is no market failure.
+Moreover, financial crises do not occur because banks and other intermediaries can balance assets and liabilities state by state.
+In this case, there is no need for regulation or government intervention of any kind.
 It is the analog to the first fundamental theorem of welfare economics in the context of financial intermediation.

 So far we have assumed complete contracts between banks and other intermediaries and their customers.
 Many contracts observed in practice between intermediaries and consumers such as debt and deposit contracts are incomplete.

-However, even if this is the case it is possible to show a result concerning efficiency.
+However, even if this is the case, it is possible to show a result concerning efficiency.

-Result 2: When contracts are incomplete and markets are complete the allocation is constrained efficient.
+Result 2: When contracts are incomplete and markets are complete, the allocation is constrained efficient.

-Again the invisible hand of the market works in the sense that a planner constrained to use incomplete contracts with consumers could not do any better then the market provided financial markets are complete.
-What is more it can be shown that in the equilibrium with incomplete contracts there can be financial crises.
-For example, if a bank uses a deposit contract then there can be a banking crisis.
-This demonstrates that crises are not everywhere and always bad.
-In some cases they can increase effective state contingencies and improve the possibilities for risk sharing and hence the allocation of resources.
-Of course, it is not the case that crises are always good, only that in some cases they can be, in particular when financial markets are complete and contracts between intermediaries and consumers are incomplete.
+Again, the invisible hand of the market works in the sense that a planner constrained to use incomplete contracts with consumers could not do any better than the market provided financial markets are complete.
+What is more, it can be shown that in the equilibrium with incomplete contracts there can be financial crises.
+For example, if a bank uses a deposit contract, there can be a banking crisis.
+This demonstrates that crises are not always bad.
+In some cases they can increase effective state contingencies and improve the possibilities for risk-sharing and hence the allocation of resources.
+Of course, nor are crises always good; however, in some cases they can be, in particular when financial markets are complete and contracts between intermediaries and consumers are incomplete.

-Once again there is no market failure and no justification for regulation or any other kind of intervention.
+Once again, there is no market failure and no justification for regulation or any other kind of intervention.
 This is another important benchmark.
 It shows that some crises can be good.
-Moreover the possibility of crisis does not always justify intervention.
-Having said that though there is of course another case to be considered and that is when financial markets are incomplete.
-This is what we turn to next.
-As we shall see there is indeed a market failure here.
+Moreover, the possibility of crisis does not always justify intervention.
+Having said that, however, there is of course another case to be considered: when financial markets are incomplete.
+We turn to this situation next.
+As we shall see, there is indeed a market failure here.
 Now crises can be bad and regulations and other forms of intervention have the possibility of improving the allocation of resources.

 The difference between complete and incomplete markets essentially determines whether the financial system is a shock absorber or an amplifier.
-With complete markets it is a shock absorber.
-The completeness allows risks to be born efficiently by everybody.
-With incomplete markets, however, shocks even very small ones, can be amplified and significant inefficiencies can result.
+With complete markets, it is a shock absorber.
+The completeness allows risks to be borne efficiently by everyone.
+With incomplete markets, however, shocks - even very small ones - can be amplified and significant inefficiencies can result.

-4. Incomplete Markets
+4. Incomplete markets